 When baked, this dough becomes a magically flaky, airy pastry that practically melts in your mouth, probably because the main ingredient is high-fat butter.
 There is no better way to begin a day in Paris than by popping into a café for a fresh-baked croissant and un café au lait.

-A true French baguette is perfection, measured according to the standards of Décret Pain.
+A true French baguette is a perfection, measured according to the standards of Décret Pain.
 The law, passed in 1993, dictates every aspect of fresh baguettes in France.
 By law, baguettes in Paris must be made on the premises they’re sold.
 Only wheat flour, water, salt, and yeast can be used.
 They cannot be frozen, and additives and preservatives are forbidden.
 The resulting stick of bread has a hard outer shell that protects a soft, tender interior.

 Eating a snail may not sound appealing to many people, but the French have developed a way to make even this odd little animal into a delicacy.
 The snails are typically removed from their shells to be cooked.
 Then the cooked snails are placed back into the shell to be served, coated with a generous helping of garlic and butter.
 Step out of your comfort zone for a delicious taste of Paris.

 Steak tartare may be a symbol of fine French dining, but it first appeared on Parisian restaurant menus as American steak, or Beefsteack à l’Américaine.
 It rose to popularity after the Second World War, along with an increasing interest in American culture.
-The raw chopped steak was served with a raw egg, capers, chopped onion and parsley.
+The raw chopped steak was served with a raw egg, capers, chopped onion, and parsley.
 It is still served much the same way today throughout Paris.

 Some restaurants will serve the tartar on the side while others will mix the ingredients in front of you.
 However it’s served, a meal of steak tartare in Paris is an experience worth having.
 Even if you only have 2 days in Paris, this meal is a must!

-More than just hot chocolate, chocolat chaud is a luxurious cup of thick, rich melted chocolate.
+More than just hot chocolate, Chocolat Chaud is a luxurious cup of thick, rich melted chocolate.
 Made with bittersweet melted chocolate and heavy cream, this decadent dessert is a lovely way to finish off a day of sightseeing in Paris.

 Paris is a city with so much to offer, from iconic sights like the Eiffel Tower to the historic works of art in the Louvre.
 One of the city’s greatest offerings, though, is its incredible food.
 Next time you are in Paris, make sure to experience this epicurean epicenter of Europe by eating your way through these iconic foods of Paris.